cascer1/whmcs-enom-updater/README.md

 The automatic mode runs after every daily cron job, but before the database backup.
 This mode only runs if it's enabled in the module settings.

 **IMPORTANT:** You MUST have USD configured as one of the currencies in WHMCS, this is used for conversion from eNom prices.
-The adodn module has not been tested without this currency configured.
+The addon module has not been tested without this currency configured.

 ## Features